MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Enrollment/New-MgBetaRoleManagementCloudPcRoleAssignment.md

     - `[Version <String>]`: Indicates the version of the unifiedRoleDefinition object.
 Read-only when isBuiltIn is true.
   - `[RoleDefinitionId <String>]`: Identifier of the unifiedRoleDefinition the assignment is for.

-`DIRECTORYSCOPES <IMicrosoftGraphDirectoryObject[]>`: Read-only collection referencing the directory objects that are scope of the assignment.
+`DIRECTORYSCOPES <IMicrosoftGraphDirectoryObject[]>`: Read-only collection that references the directory objects that are scope of the assignment.
 Provided so that callers can get the directory objects using $expand at the same time as getting the role assignment.
 Read-only.
 Supports $expand.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-`PRINCIPALS <IMicrosoftGraphDirectoryObject[]>`: Read-only collection referencing the assigned principals.
+`PRINCIPALS <IMicrosoftGraphDirectoryObject[]>`: Read-only collection that references the assigned principals.
 Provided so that callers can get the principals using $expand at the same time as getting the role assignment.
 Read-only.
 Supports $expand.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.